lnls-sol/docker-epics-archiver-db/README.md

 A docker container holding the EPICS Archiver's MySQL server instance.

-Execute `build.sh` and `run.sh` to create Docker container and start the database manager respectively.
+Execute `build-docker-archiver-db.sh` and `run-docker-archiver-db.sh` to create Docker container and start the database manager respectively.